Court Reporter (City of London)

 Understand the Role: Before applying, make sure you fully understand the responsibilities of a Court Reporter.
 Familiarise yourself with the skills required, such as exceptional written communication and organisation skills, as well as the legal knowledge necessary for the role.

 Tailor Your CV: Craft your CV to highlight your qualifications as a solicitor or your experience at the bar.
-Emphasise any relevant legal experience, particularly in writing or reporting, and ensure it aligns with the job description provided by the legal publisher.
+Emphasise any relevant experience in legal writing, reporting, or communication that aligns with the job description.

 How to prepare for a job interview at McKinlay Law